- Why use the ATAR forecasting model for new products?

 It provides financial metrics to demonstrate the marketing ROI and payback

 Because it is a financial forecasting system that incorporates the initial upfront investment of research and development plus ongoing promotional costs, it is possible to determine the net present value (NPV) and return on investment.
 (ROI).
-Please note that these financial metrics are automatically calculated using the free Excel template available on this website for the ATAR forecast.

 It converts marketing data into “financial speak”